Sgydoo/puppet-lunch/_posts/2013-12-27-dynamic-environments.md

 (Adrien went on to develop r10k, an automated module deployment tool which supports dynamic environments).

-However, there's a problem with ridiculously powerful features - they give us too many options, especially if we start throwing other powerful features like Hiera into the mix.
+However, ridiculously powerful features can be problematic - they give us too many options, especially if we start throwing other powerful features like Hiera into the mix.
 So now it's time to try and sift through the many possibilities and arrive at a simple, elegant solution...

 ## Discussion

 Going back to basics, these are the primary building blocks for a flexible Puppet installation:

 * Modules - for removing all site-specific config from the site manifest file.
 Two main types of module:
     * Puppet Forge modules